-PPP is a full-duplex protocol that can be used on various physical media, including twisted pair or fiber optic lines or satellite transmission.
-It uses a variation of High Speed Data Link Control (HDLC) for packet encapsulation.
+In terms of the OSI model, PPP provides Layer 2, or data-link, service.
+PPP is a full-duplex protocol that can be used on a variety of physical media, including twisted pair copper wire, fiber optic lines or satellite links.
+PPP can provide services over everything, from a dial-up modem connection to a Secure Sockets Layer (SSL) encrypted virtual private network (VPN) connection.
+PPP uses a variation of High-level Data Link Control (HDLC) for packet encapsulation.

 For example, a high-security application on a company network connects to the network via the VPN and establishes an SSL link.
 The client for the application can then establish a PPP tunnel on top of that, which will carry IP packets to the application's server.